Miguel Rivera (jockey): Stake and triple crown races

-As a jockey at graded stakes races between 1976 to 1982, Rivera won the first of his three Grade I events at the 1976 Jersey Derby.
+As a jockey at graded stakes races between 1976 and 1982, Rivera won the first of his three Grade I events at the 1976 Jersey Derby.
 He later won the 1977 Monmouth Invitational Handicap and the 1982 Demoiselle Stakes as a Grade I racer.
 In other graded stakes races during this time period, Rivera won four Grade II events and two Grade III events.

 As part of the Triple Crown of Thoroughbred Racing, Rivera was in 10th place at the 1974 Kentucky Derby.
 That year, he won the 1974 Preakness Stakes and the 1974 Belmont Stakes with Little Current as part of the Triple Crown.
-At additional Belmont Stakes editions, Rivera had a seventh place finish in 1976.
+At additional Belmont Stakes editions, Rivera had a seventh-place finish in 1976.
 For the Kentucky Derby, Rivera was sixth in 1977 and fourteenth in 1982.
 In the 1983 Preakness Stakes, Riveria was third with High Honors.

 In 1974, Rivera won one of the Acorn Stakes races as part of the Filly Triple Crown.
 At the Filly Triple Crown in 1980, Rivera was 3rd in the Mother Goose Stakes.
 That year, Rivera was 2nd during the 1980 edition of the Coaching Club American Oaks when it was part of the Filly Triple Crown during the 1980s.
 During the 1982 Coaching Club American Oaks, Rivera finished the race in 7th.

 Returns and additional positions

-While working as a jockey between 1982 to 1984, Rivera sold appliances and cosmetics.
+While working as a jockey between 1982 and 1984, Rivera sold appliances and cosmetics.
 In May 1984, Rivera ended his racing career and planned to start his training experience.
 He worked as a horse trainer and a canner before he resumed his racing career in July 1984.
 Rivera was involved in a fight with another jockey during a 1985 event and given a monetary penalty.
 During the late 1980s, Rivera was a softball player while he continued to race.

 In April 1988, Rivera returned to his training career.
-While he was a trainer, Rivera had a event win in June 1988 before he resumed his racing career that year.
+While he was a trainer, Rivera had an event win in June 1988 before he resumed his racing career that year.
 After becoming a trainer again in 1989, Rivera returned to his jockey career in 1992.
 He had his final race as a jockey in 1993 before he went to Calder Racecourse to become a trainer.
 Rivera continued to work as a trainer until 2008.
 During this time period, Rivera briefly worked as an owner from 2004 to 2015.
 Outside of horse racing, Rivera worked for medical and children's organizations.